NCERT Solutions for Class 11 Biology Chapter 12 Respiration in Plants

 Q2.
 What are respiratory substrates?
 Name the most common respiratory substrate.

-Answer: Respiratory substrates are those organic compounds which, during respiration, are oxidised for the release of energy within living cells.
+Answer: Respiratory substrates are those organic compounds that, during respiration, are oxidized for the release of energy within living cells.
 Examples of common respiratory substrates are carbohydrates, proteins, fats, and organic acids.
 The most frequent respiratory substrate is carbohydrates.

 Q3.
 Give the schematic representation of glycolysis.